redox-os/book/src/porting-applications.md

 """
 ```

-If the project is roughly a simple cargo project then `cookbook_cargo` is all that you need.
+If the project is roughly a simple Cargo project then `cookbook_cargo` is all that you need.

 ```toml
 script = """